ctolon/PythonInterfaceOOP/doc/6_Tutorials.md

 You can Found MC Datas, pre-made JSON config files and DQ Skimmed datas for tutorial at: [Click Here](https://cernbox.cern.ch/index.php/s/XWOFJVaBxiIw0Ft) password: DQ

-Create a new folder in NewAllWorkflows directory with `mkdir Datas` and move the downloaded datas here.
+Create a new folder in pythonInterfaceOOP directory with `mkdir Datas` and move the downloaded datas here.

 You can found Real Data for pp at : [Click Here](https://alimonitor.cern.ch/catalogue/index.jsp?path=%2Falice%2Fdata%2F2022%2FLHC22c%2F517616%2Fapass1#/alice/data/2022/LHC22c/517616/apass1)